 |Name of the Day||Dhanteras||Choti Diwali||Diwali||Padwa||Bhai Duj (Bhaubeej)|

-The celebration of Diwali traditionally lasts for 5 days although some families only celebrate on the main day while others participate in the full week of celebrations.
+The celebration of Diwali traditionally lasts for 5 days although some families only celebrate on the main day while others participate in the full week of celebration.

 The most important part of the celebration is the ritual that takes place on the third day.
 This ritual is called Lakshmi puja and is dedicated to the goddess Lakshmi who is believed to visit the homes of devotees on the night of Diwali and bring them wealth and good fortune in the new year.

-Diwali is a public holiday for the general population of India and almost the entire country has the day off.
-Depending on the region, the official public holiday may take place on different days, but most Indians take the entire week off of work to be with their families.
+Diwali is a public holiday for the general population of India and almost the entire country has the main day of main off.
+Depending on the region the official public holiday may take place on different days, but most Indians take off the entire week to be with their families.